ecorbisierSimplon/chefdoeuvre/documents/slide.md

 # What is **Tranquillo Organizer App**?

-1. Tailored for ADHD and ASD:
+- Tailored for ADHD and ASD:

-   - Tranquillo Organizer is designed for individuals with ADHD or ASD, addressing their unique daily organization challenges.

-2. Personalized Planning Experience:
+- Personalized Planning Experience:

-   - The app goes beyond traditional organizers, offering a personalized and adaptive planning experience.

-3. Promotes Calm and Control:
+- Promotes Calm and Control:

-   - Tranquillo fosters calm and control by helping users create structured routines, vital for those with ADHD and ASD.

-4. Innovative Adaptability:
+- Innovative Adaptability:

-   - The app innovatively adapts to evolving user needs, serving as a pathway to a more organized and fulfilling life.
-     Feel free to use this shortened version to convey the main points of your presentation efficiently.

 <!--# Notes: